New Student Information

 » Fall 2016 Orientation Schedule

 Disability Services at St Vladimir’s Seminary helps to ensure equal educational access and opportunity for all members of our community.
-The Office of the Chancellor oversees Disability Services and works individually with students to create an effective and comprehensive accommodation plan in accordance with Section 504 of the Federal Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990.
+The Office of the Chief Executive Officer of the Seminary oversees Disability Services and works individually with students to create an effective and comprehensive accommodation plan in accordance with Section 504 of the Federal Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990.
 Section 504 of the Federal Rehabilitation Act states:

 No otherwise qualified individual with a disability in the United States, as defined in section 7(20), shall solely by reason of his or her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.